AlphaKretin/pokepinball-rs-overlay/README.md

 - Displays if a Pokémon is rare or requires 2 or 3 GET arrows
 - Displays current and potential next areas with completion counters to inform travel decisions
 - Displays progress during Bonus Stages
+- Displays a countdown for Ball Saver and Hatch Mode
 - 16:9 aspect ratio (including game display) for convenient recording or fullscreen.

 ## Installation